Previous Episode << >> Next Episode

 Dave shuffled further towards Harry, he widened his eyes and hurried off to get out of firing range.

 "Ookay!"
 Dave panicked.
 "Tani, you go with Lilly, give her a hand.
 Harry and I will continue restoring power.
 Morgan and Jessie..."
 Morgan narrowed her eyes, cutting him off, but it wasn't him she was doing that to, but a figure climbing out of the lift shaft.
-Only it wasn't Lilly, but a lean young man with scruffy brown hair looking around cautiously.
+They all assumed it was Lilly returning, but when they turned around the face behind the helmet wasn't her.
+A lean faced young man with scruffy brown hair looking around cautiously.
 Once he spotted the people watching him, he seemed to relax a little.
 "Jimbo Dave," he laughed.
 Tani snickered quietly.
 "Mind sharing the news?"

 Dave groaned as if he were really in pain.
 "It's just Dave.
 Everyone, this is Scot Shepard.
 Scot, for quickness sake, these are our allies."